ntuscse/website/apps/web/README.md

         <li>refactor: A code change that neither fixes a bug nor adds a feature</li>
         <li>perf: A code change that improves performance</li>
         <li>test: Adding missing or correcting existing tests</li>
-        <li>chore: Changes to the build process or auxilliary tools and libraries such as documnetation generation</li>
+        <li>chore: Changes to the build process or auxiliary tools and libraries such as documnetation generation</li>
         <li>revert: A revert to a previous commit</li>
     </ul>
 </details>